Home / Clergy Wellbeing / Diocesan support of clergy well-being

 • Expected attendance at Safeguarding, Interfaith and Engaging with Difference day courses

 London Diocese has a tried and tested MDR scheme which has been running for over 20 years.
-It has been refreshed and reviewed on a number of occasions.
 The scheme includes Extended Ministerial Review, a web-based tool based on incumbency core competencies, which offers organised feedback to clergy.

-Importantly, the London scheme ensures ownership of the process stays with reviewees with clergy choosing their lay or clergy consultant from a list of trained consultants.
+Importantly, the London scheme ensures ownership of the process stays with reviewees, with clergy choosing their lay or clergy consultant from a list of trained consultants.
 MDR is supported by triennial Episcopal Review.
-The foundation, aim, objectives and processes are available here.

-Two significant programmes are in place to assist clergy at points of transition (below), and a list of further information and additional resources is available online here on the Diocese’s website.
+Two significant programmes are in place to assist clergy at points of transition (below), and a list of retirement resources is available online here on the Diocese’s website.

 Your Next Move.
 A one day workshop to assist clergy in exploring the next steps in ministry.
 Although the day is well used by third year curates, it is open to any clergy and usually has a number of experienced clergy taking part.
 Further one-to-one coaching is available to those who wish to increase their confidence and skills levels in seeking new posts.